cyshen11/cyshen11.github.io/_projects/supply-chain-web-app.md

 Another main feature of this application is to forecast demand.
 I designed the application to allow users to validate the models based on past data before forecasting the future.
 There are 3 forecasting horizons, `Day`, `Week`, `Month`.
 The model is forecasting in a rolling manner.
 For example if `Week` horizon is selected and the week to predict is 2016 Week 2, the model will use 2015 Week 2 - 2016 Week 1 actual data as training data.
 Subsequently, for 2016 Week 3, the model will use 2015 Week 3 - 2016 Week 2 actual data as training data.

 There are 8 forecasting models, `Naive Drift`, `Naive Moving Average`, `ARIMA`, `Exponential Smoothing`, `Theta`, `Kalman Filter`, `Linear Regression` and `Random Forest`.
-I didn't include neural network models because I didn't want to pay for GPU cloud computing (and I felt that they would be overkill).
+Neural networks were excluded as the computational cost outweighed the marginal performance gains for this specific dataset.
 I used the `Darts` library for implementing these forecasting models because they provide a consistent way to use various forecasting models, like scikit-learn.

 For hyperparameters tuning, the hyperparameters are automatically tuned for each forecast.
 I used the `StatsForecast` implementation for `ARIMA`, `Exponential Smoothing` and `Theta` to automatically choose the hyperparameters.
 For `Linear Regression` and `Random Forest`, I specified the parameters grid and used `gridsearch` method.